skliff13/CT_RegSegm/README.md

 python3 run_regsegm.py test_data/dir_with_images
 ```

-If succeeded, the `*_regsegm_py.nii.gz` files containing the lung masks should appear.
+If succeeded, the `*_regsegm_py.nii.gz` files containing the lung masks should appear next to the original files.

 Result examples: